Madonna: Truth or Dare: Tour

 The Blond Ambition World Tour was Madonna's third concert tour.
 It supported her fourth studio album Like a Prayer and the Dick Tracy soundtrack I'm Breathless.
 In January 1989, Pepsi-Cola announced that they had signed a US$5 million deal with Madonna to feature her and her single "Like a Prayer" on a television commercial.
 The deal also included Pepsi sponsoring Madonna's next world tour, announced then as the Like a Prayer World Tour.
-After the release of the music video for "Like a Prayer", which featured a church and Catholic symbols such as stigmata, Ku Klux Klan-style cross burning and Madonna kissing a black saint, religious groups worldwide including the Vatican immediately protested due to its blasphemous use of Christian imagery and called for a national boycott of Pepsi and PepsiCo's subsidiaries.
+After the release of the music video for "Like a Prayer", which featured a church and Catholic symbols such as stigmata, Ku Klux Klan-style cross burning and Madonna kissing a black saint (Leon Robinson), religious groups worldwide including the Vatican immediately protested due to its blasphemous use of Christian imagery and called for a national boycott of Pepsi and PepsiCo's subsidiaries.
 The company revoked the commercial and canceled Madonna's sponsorship contract.
 Sire Records officially announced the Blond Ambition World Tour on November 16, 1989.

 The concert, which was directed and choreographed by Vincent Paterson, was divided into five segments: Metropolis, inspired by the 1927 German expressionist film of same name; Religious by religious themes; Dick Tracy by the film of the same name and cabaret; Art Deco was inspired by early Hollywood films using the works of artist Tamara de Lempicka, and the fifth was an encore.
 The art direction was developed by Madonna's brother Christopher Ciccone, while the costumes were created by designer Jean-Paul Gaultier.
-It received positive reviews from contemporary critics, who praised its fashion and theatricals and received the "Most Creative Stage Production" at the Pollstar Concert Industry Awards.
+It received positive reviews from contemporary critics, who praised its fashion and theatricals and received the Most Creative Stage Production Award at the Pollstar Concert Industry Awards.
 It was also a commercial success, grossing over US$62.7 million from 57 concerts.